Guiyang–Guangzhou high-speed railway: Route

 The Guiguang HSR takes a more direct route between its terminal cities, and crosses exceptionally difficult and mountainous terrain, which made construction very costly.
-The project cost an estimated 85.8 billion RMB (USD$12.5 billion), although this figure was later revised to 94.6 billion RMB (USD$13.8 billion).
+The project cost an estimated 85.8 billion RMB (US$12.5 billion), although this figure was later revised to 94.6 billion RMB (US$13.8 billion).

 The line runs from Guangzhou through Foshan, Sanshui and Zhaoqing in the densely populated Pearl River Delta and then crosses the Lingnan mountain range via Huaiji into Guangxi.
 It continues in a northwesterly direction through Hezhou and Zhongxiang to the famed scenic cities of Yangshuo and Guilin and then on to Sanjiang.
 The line enters Guizhou at Congjiang near the southeast tip of the province and passes Rongjiang, Sandu, Duyun, and Longli on to Guiyang in the center of the province.

 This line traverses 270 tunnels and 510 valleys across the karst landscape.
 Bridges and tunnels account for 83% of the line's total length, including 92% in Guizhou.
 A total of 238 tunnels, totaling 464 km, were built along route including nine tunnels over 10 km in length.
 The longest tunnel, through the Yan Mountain in Rongjiang, is 14.693 km.

 Stations

 Accidents and incidents

-4 June 2022 – Around 10:30AM CST, train D2809 derailed at Rongjiang railway station following a collision with landslide just after exiting the Yuezhai Tunnel entrance.
-Leading to the death of the driver who noticed an "abnormality" on the track and engaged the emergency brakes and minimized the disaster.
-Upon derailing train slid more than 900 meters.
-The front car of the train swept out to the opposing track and finally stopped wedged on to the platform Rongjiang railway station.
+4 June 2022 – around 10:30AM CST, train D2809 derailed at Rongjiang railway station following a collision with a landslide just after exiting the Yuezhai Tunnel entrance.
+This led to the death of the driver, who noticed an "abnormality" on the track and engaged the emergency brakes, minimizing the disaster.
+Upon derailing, the train slid by more than 900 meters.
+The front car of the train swept out to the opposing track and finally stopped wedged on to the platform of Rongjiang railway station.
 One crew member and seven passengers sustained injuries.
-Train G2929 passed through the tunnel normally and entered Rongjiang railway station 15 minutes earlier, meaning the landslide happened quite suddenly.
+Train G2929 passed through the tunnel normally and entered Rongjiang railway station 15 minutes earlier, which meant the landslide happened quite suddenly.
 Repair work of the line was completed and resumed normal operation the next day.